Subscribe to our mailing list.

 What are “bid” and “ask” prices?
 Why are they different?

-The gap between these prices is called the bid-ask spread and is a great indicator of the liquidity of the precious metals market at any given time.
+The gap between these prices is called the bid-ask spread and is a great indicator of the competitiveness of the precious metals palladium bullion products at any given time.

 Why are prices per ounce higher than the spot price of palladium?

 When it comes to a precious metals product, there are many other costs associated with it.
 These costs include secure shipping, safe storage, manufacturer costs, dealer premiums, and so on.
 Even dealers cannot buy palladium at the palladium spot price.
 To counter the additional costs and maintain profitability, they add a slight premium to the spot price.